syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * Array

-The dataSource option can accept the JSON object collection which contains the priority related data.
+The dataSource option can accept the JSON object collection that contains the priority related data.

 #### Example